-If you have been made redundant, you may be entitled to receive certain tax concessions1 that would not normally be available if you were leaving on other grounds.
+If you have been made redundant, you may be entitled to receive certain tax concessions that would not normally be available if you were leaving on other grounds.

-Generally a redundancy payment is made up of a few different components, with each component receiving its own tax treatment.
-The table below shows the main components that generally make up a redundancy payout and the tax treatment of each.
+Generally a termination payment is made up of several different components, with each component receiving its own tax treatment.
+The table below shows three common types of payments that generally make up a redundancy payout and the tax treatment of each.

-Component Tax treatment Tax free genuine redundancy payment (up to a prescribed limit) Tax-free Remaining genuine redundancy payment (above prescribed limit) Taxed Unused annual leave and long service leave Taxed
+Payment type Tax treatment Tax free 'genuine redundancy payment' up to a prescribed limit Tax-free Remaining 'genuine redundancy payment' above tax-free amount (an 'employment termination payment' (ETP) for tax purposes - see below) Taxed as an ETP (see below) Unused annual leave and unused long service leave Taxed at special rates (see below)